 After this step, you will have removed part of the potential niches and selected some favorites.

 Of the potential niches that have survived in your list, in which ones could you write articles on less covered subtopics?
-And in which ones could you write about in more detail and expertise?
+And which ones could you write about in more detail and with expertise?

 This information matters to know if you have a chance of ranking on Google even with competition.